 - Clear your phone/browser’s browsing history, cache, and cookies to limit others from discovering your use of services.

 - Keep your computer, software, firewall, and antivirus programs updated and active.

 - Use a secure network for internet access using a WAP2 security key.

 - Notify your mental health provider if you suspect any breach in your security.

-E-mail should NOT be used to convey urgent, time-sensitive information as an immediate receipt/response is not guaranteed.
-E-mail is not a confidential method of communication.
-If you choose to contact your mental health provider by e-mail, do not include private information.
+Email should NOT be used to convey urgent, time-sensitive information as an immediate receipt/response is not guaranteed.
+Email is not a confidential method of communication.
+Do not include private information if you choose to contact your mental health provider by email.
 You should expect a response within one business day when the University is open.
-E-mail communications may be viewed by other staff at CPS and may be stored electronically as a part of a student’s treatment records.
+Email communications may be viewed by other staff at CPS and may be stored electronically as a part of a student’s treatment records.